boschitllc/Lyras_Journey/_Root/Format_Instruction_Sets.md

 ---

+## 📚 Codex Integration — Navigation & Scar Motifs

+Archivists must handle scar and navigation motifs with extra care:

+- **Scars:** Always verify if scars are being used as *chains* (fear, perfectionism) or *compass* (growth, resilience).
+Only canonize “scar as compass” once it repeats across nights.
+- **Navigation:** Distinguish imagery of *drift* (lost tide, unstable) from *anchored compass* (choice, homecoming).
+Map directly into Book II (Dance → Compass Arc).

+✅ Archivist’s Reminder:
+Scars = compass only when re-framed.
+Navigation = anchored only when reclaimed.

+---

 🌌 *This QA Checklist is the safeguard.
 It keeps the braid true: Triad → Rollup → Codex.*

 ✅ These refinements ensure every Archivist handoff remains fool-proof, no matter how many contexts or sessions.